cosmonium/cosmonium/README.md

 Cosmonium user interface is heavily based on Celestia, most of the command and keyboard shortcuts work the same.
 Go to [First steps](https://github.com/cosmonium/cosmonium/wiki/First-steps) to have an explanation of the basic command or see the [Control](https://github.com/cosmonium/cosmonium/wiki/Control) page for an exhaustive list.

-### Features
+### Full documentation

-Cosmonium is still in its infancy, but it is already usable to explore the planets and the moons of our solar system, all the neighbor or visible stars.
-See the [features](https://github.com/cosmonium/cosmonium/wiki/Features) page for a complete list.
+Cosmonium is still in its infancy, but it is already usable to explore all the planets and the moons of our solar system, all the neighbor or visible stars and much more.
+It also support custom content and addons, either as Cosmonium or Celestia addons.

+The full documentation is available in the [Wiki](https://github.com/cosmonium/cosmonium/wiki)

+### Bugs

+If you encounter any problem to install or run Cosmonium, please don't hesitate to fill a bug report in the [issue tracker](https://github.com/cosmonium/cosmonium/issues) here on Github.

 ## License